 However, a big question lurks in the back of your mind.
 How safe is DIY windscreen replacement?

-Before we provide a straight answer to this question, lets first look consider your options.
+Before we provide a straight answer to this question, let’s first consider your options.
 You could either choose:

-- A professional windscreen repair and replacement company to come and fix your damage; or
+- A professional windscreen repair and replacement company to fix your damage; or

 - Do It Yourself.

-- What happens if you purchase the wrong sized or type of windscreen glass?
+- What happens if you purchase the wrong size or type of windscreen glass?